harvic3/nodetskeleton/README.md

 > In the side menu of `VS Code` go to the `Execute` ▶ option and then at the top select the `Launch via NPM` option in menu and click on the green Play icon ▶️.

-> Remember to put some `stop point` in the code, for example in some method of the `wsController`.
+> Remember to put some `stop point` in the code, for example in some method of the `TextFeelingController`.

 ## Build for production